Because of His Nationality, Felipe Massa Could Be Forced to Submit $1,000,000 on Demand During the Legal Battle - The SportsRush

 |Published September 14, 2023

-Nearly a month ago, Felipe Massa made headlines across the globe as he decided to file a lawsuit against the F1 authorities over the infamous crashgate incident from 2008, which caused him the championship.
+Nearly a month ago, Felipe Massa made headlines across the globe as he decided to file a lawsuit against the F1 authorities over the infamous crashgate incident from 2008.
 As the Brazilian seeks over $13,000,000 in compensation, BusinessF1 magazine suggests he might have to put $1,000,000 on the line as security because of his nationality.

 Advertisement